 You must know that there are many reasons why food is not enough, even under the best of circumstances.
 Weston Price, for example, tells of "primitive" tribes who went to extreme efforts in order to secure rare foods for pregnant women and even prospective fathers.
 In fact, for thousands of years, both herbs and special foods have been in use by cultures around the world, including most notably, China and India.
 Today's nutrient-depleted, chemically laden soils have only magnified the many reasons why food is not enough to sustain even marginal levels of health.
+See also this and this.

 So let's begin with some definitions for the term supplements as used on these pages.